 You can check for fixtures and times here.

-Tejo is a game beloved of Colombians.
+Tejo is a game beloved by Colombians.
 This is the Colombia drinking game of choice.
-It mixes beer, or liquor and gunpowder with a little hand to eye coordination.
-Tejo halls are open from around 630pm and are great fun in a group.
+It mixes beer, liquor, and gunpowder with a little hand-to-eye coordination.
+Tejo halls are open from around 6:30pm and are great fun in a group.